-Minnesota enacted the first VOS tariff and identified a list of benefits to be measured, or, in some cases, costs to be avoided: environmental costs, distribution capacity costs, transmission capacity costs, reserve capacity costs, generation capacity costs, variable utility plant operations and maintenance costs, fixed utility plant operations and maintenance costs, fixed utility plant operations and maintenance costs, and fuel costs.51 Some advocates have pushed for including even more benefit categories, such as economic development or jobs.
+Minnesota enacted the first VOS tariff and identified a list of benefits to be measured, or, in some cases, costs to be avoided: environmental costs, distribution capacity costs, transmission capacity costs, reserve capacity costs, generation capacity costs, variable utility plant operations and maintenance costs, fixed utility plant operations and maintenance costs, and fuel costs.
+Some advocates have pushed for including even more benefit categories, such as economic development or jobs.
 Categories such as the promotion of jobs are normally not under regulators' purview, but can be used by the utilities to advocate for changes beneficial to them when before commissions or legislatures.

 Many experts and advocates have already begun exploring different long-term options for planning, evaluating, and compensating DERs.
-Some jurisdictions are already moving in the direction of significantly changing the way utilities recover its costs.52 Others are looking at implementing a distribution system operator model and/or market models for requesting and compensating DERs based on need, time, and location.53 Other states have moved to greatly expand the transparency for, and participation of, regulators into the planning of a utility's distribution system.54 In many cases, these efforts are based off of the electrical sector's non-profit model of third-party ISOs and RTOs, which for many utilities are responsible for planning and operating the bulk transmission systems.
+Some jurisdictions are already moving in the direction of significantly changing the way utilities recover its costs.
+Defens are looking at implementing a distribution system operator model and/or market models for requesting and compensating DERs based on need, time, and location.
+Other states have moved to greatly expand the transparency for, and participation of, regulators into the planning of a utility's distribution system.
+In many cases, these efforts are based off of the electrical sector's non-profit model of third-party ISOs and RTOs, which for many utilities are responsible for planning and operating the bulk transmission systems.